remiolsen/radQC/docs/configuration/reference_genomes.md

-# nf-core/radseq: Reference Genomes Configuration
+# radseqQC: Reference Genomes Configuration

-The nf-core/radseq pipeline needs a reference genome for alignment and annotation.
+The radseqQC pipeline needs a reference genome for alignment and annotation.
 If not already available, start by downloading the relevant reference, for example from [illumina iGenomes](https://support.illumina.com/sequencing/sequencing_software/igenome.html).

 The minimal requirements are a FASTA file.